• Skip to main content

 One of the main differences in Sardinian Spaghetti alle Vongole is the use of a type of clam called Arselle, a small, sweet clam native to the waters around Sardinia.
 These clams have a slightly different flavor profile than others and are said to be a key ingredient in making the dish taste truly authentic.
 For this recipe, we are using use any fresh clams you have available.

-You will also love Seafood Pasta with Red Sauce, Steamed Mussels, and Clams Recipe, Squid Ink Pasta Recipe with Shrimp in tomato sauce, Spaghetti Aglio e Olio, and Sea Bass With Lemon Butter Herb Sauce.
+You will also love Seafood Pasta with Red Sauce, Steamed Mussels, and Clams Recipe, Squid Ink Pasta Recipe with Shrimp in tomato sauce, Spaghetti Aglio e Olio, Easy Shrimp Salad, and Sea Bass With Lemon Butter Herb Sauce.

 Simple Ingredients